 The truth of the matter is that while they are neighbors, the cities of Bozeman and Belgrade are very different in character.
 For some, Bozeman’s thriving culture, classic historic neighborhoods and proximity to both great restaurants as well as the mountains is worth the increase in price.
 For others, the affordability, mountain views and a little bit more elbow room offered in Belgrade are more appealing.

 If you are looking for a home in either Bozeman or Belgrade, let us know.
 We will be happy to help you find a home that will work for you.
-You can see all homes for sale in both Bozeman & Belgrade here.

 *statistics courtesy of Gallatin Association of Realtors